-Many dog owners like to travel with their canine companions, but what to do when your dog gets sick in the car?
+Many pet parents like to travel with their canine companions, but what to do when your dog gets sick in the car?
 What about older dogs who may be prone to conditions like vestibular disease that causes vertigo and motion sickness?
 Some natural remedies might solve your dog’s problem and put both of you back on the road again.

 Motion sickness is a common occurrence in dogs, with 10 to 15% of dogs in the United States and 23% of dogs in the United Kingdom suffering from it regularly.
 Although it is more common in younger dogs, perhaps because their inner ear is still developing, older dogs are also prone to motion sickness.

 Regardless of your dog’s age, if they suffer from motion sickness, it makes traveling anywhere together a significant difficulty, and can negatively impact your dog’s sense of well-being.

 Motion sickness is your dog’s response to real, anticipated, or perceived movement.
 Your dog’s body, eyes, and inner ear send conflicting signals to the brain.
 Motion sickness is a short-term condition that tends to cease once the travel period is over.
 Over time, dogs can experience less motion sickness due to repeated exposure to traveling if the attempt to change the situation is approached the right way.

 Some dogs become extremely anxious before any car ride, having learned to associate travel with sickness and discomfort.
 Additionally, dogs with vestibular disease might be suffering from underlying ear infections or another idiopathic issue due to old age.